element-plus/element-plus/docs/en-US/component/cascader.md

 There are two ways to expand child option items.

 :::demo Assigning the `options` attribute to an array of options renders a Cascader.
-The `props.expandTrigger` attribute defines how child options are expanded.
+The `props.expand-trigger` attribute defines how child options are expanded.

 cascader/basic